AmirRezaFarokhy/Recommender-system/README.md

 Collect snap data and use recommender systems using deep learning algorithms and machine learning and rate prediction.

-# Explaine the concept of the algorithm
-We used three algoritm for this problem (SVD, SVDpp, NCF).

 ## Algoritm Singular Value Decomposition (SVD)

 Run this `recommeder_system_SVD.ipynb` jupyter lab to see the algoritm.